 Also, Barbarac had delicious gelato.

-Upon arriving we took a dip in our Airbnb's pool to celebrate arrival.
+Upon arriving we took a dip in our Airbnb’s pool to celebrate the arrival.
 We walked into the town for some quick shopping at the Saint Tropez outpost of Chanel, where I had to grab my holy grail bag.
 And then went to the port for a quick drink.

-We then headed to dinner at L'Opera.
-I made sure to seat us indoor where the party gets started and most of the live acts are.
+We then headed to dinner at L’Opera.
+I made sure to seat us indoors where the party gets started and most of the live acts are.
 The food was passable, but you are really there for the entertainment.

 On our way back home, we booked an extra night in Nice to be safe for traffic so that we don’t miss our flight.
 We stayed at the Hôtel Aston La Scala.
 It had a cute rooftop patio with a small pool which was perfect for our short time there.
 It was also centrally located near the Place Massena and Old Town.

 I would highly recommend visiting the South of France.
 The shopping is unparalleled and the food phenomenal.
 There is a town for everyone’s tastes and everything is so close to each other you can hop around with ease.
 On my next visit, I would love to stay at the Hotel du Cap-Eden-Roc and check out Antibes.